dimagi/commcare-hq/.github/PULL_REQUEST_TEMPLATE.md

 ## Safety Assurance

 - [ ] Risk label is set correctly
+- [ ] The set of people pinged as reviewers is appropriate for the level of risk of the change
+- [ ] QA labels are set correctly
 - [ ] I am certain that this PR will not introduce a regression for the reasons below
-- [ ] Someone on SaaS has been added as a reviewer

 ### Automated test coverage